 To the surprise of the local community, planning and construction of an 18-hole championship golf course began straight away, with the assistance of internationally renowned golf architects Sid Puddicombe Associates.
 The front nine holes were completed in 1992 and opened to the public in early 1993.
 A portacom was set up beside number 4 tee and golfers could come and play the front nine, using number 5 as their starting hole.
 After a small break construction was started on the second (back) nine holes, which were completed in 1999.

-Terrace Downs has an 18 hole, par 72 championship course that features four different tee positions for the enjoyment of players of all abilities.
+Fable Terrace Downs has an 18 hole, par 72 championship course that features four different tee positions for the enjoyment of players of all abilities.
 At a length of 6,406 metres off the back tees, it includes 10 lakes and over 60 bunkers.
-Terrace downs golf course has been rated by the New Zealand Golf magazine as one of the top five courses in the country.
+Fable Terrace Downs golf course has been rated by the New Zealand Golf magazine as one of the top five courses in the country.